 One of his most memorable moments in the NBA came against the Miami Heat in the Eastern Conference Finals, when he was body-slammed by P.J.
 Brown that led to a brawl and suspensions of multiple Knicks players.

 Ward could easily have carved a niche as an NFL quarterback, but the game wasn't prepared to take on his skillset.
-If Ward would have entered the NFL 10 years later, I think he could have been a really good player that was given the rains quickly.
+If Ward would have entered the NFL 10 years later, I think he could have been a really good player who was given the reigns quickly.

 In 2019, after completing almost 70 percent of his passes and showcasing elite athleticism, Kyler Murray was able to become top-10 pick in two different sports, something Ward wasn't even considered as in 1994.
 Like Murray, Ward had the opportunity to play professional baseball as well.

 Charlie Ward held a respectable professional career in the NBA and even played in the 1999 NBA Finals, but his choice to pass on the NFL remains a huge question mark in the history books.
 To this day, he's the only Heisman Trophy winner to play in the NBA.